kevaleb/wineryguild.com/_posts/2016-05-31-why-it-sucks-to-sell-wine-online.md

 ## Here's How You can join

 It’s free to join, all you need to do is schedule your first interview.
-The whole thing takes roughly 15 minutes where we’ll be answering any questions you have and asking a few questions of our own to get the information we need to set up your profile.
+(The whole thing only takes about 15 minutes) We’ll answer any questions you have and ask a few of our own to get the information we need to set up your profile.

-Just click the button below to schedule your interview.
+Click the button below to schedule your interview.

-We look forward to talking to you. =)
+<br>We look forward to hearing from you. =)

 [Schedule My Interview](https://calendly.com/wineryguild/interview/){: .button}